“There is no mistaking a real book when one meets it. It is like falling in love.” – Christopher Morley #reading #booklove

 - Alice I Have Been (Melanie Benjamin)

-- The Personal History of Rachel DuPree and The Promise (Ann Weisgarber),
+- The Personal History of Rachel DuPree (Ann Weisgarber),

 - The Invisible Mountain (Carolina de Robertis)